isabella232/sign-integrations.en/help/workday/install.md

 This document explains how to integrate Adobe Sign into your Workday tenant.
 To use Adobe Sign within Workday, you need to know how to create and modify Workday items such as:

-* Business Process Framework
+* Business process framework
-* Tenant Set-up and configuration
+* Tenant set-up and configuration
-* Reporting and Workday Studio Integration
+* Reporting and Workday studio integration

 The high-level steps to complete integration are: